Can Having an Attached Garage Affect Indoor Air Quality?

-Here at AirDoctor, we understand the convenience that attached garages offer in day-to-day living, especially in areas where the weather can be unpredictable and extreme.
-Having direct access to your car can save you time and energy, but we also understand that this convenience can come at a cost to our indoor air quality.
+Attached garages offer a ton of convenience in day-to-day living, especially when the weather is unpredictable and extreme.
+Having direct access to your car can save you time and energy, but this convenience can come at a cost to our indoor air quality.
 Unfortunately, attached garages can introduce harmful pollutants and toxins into our homes, compromising the air we breathe.
-That’s why we are committed to finding solutions that allow you to enjoy the convenience of your attached garage while also maintaining a healthy and safe indoor environment.

 Indoor air pollution is a topic that has gained increasing attention over the years.
 With the COVID-19 pandemic, people are more concerned than ever about the air they breathe, but one factor that is often overlooked, is the presence of an attached garage.
 While having an attached garage is certainly convenient, it negatively impacts your indoor air quality.